 Instructions

 This open-source tool automatically scores orthographic listener transcripts for words correctly identified.
-This is useful in speech perception research (e.g., studies that examine listener understanding of disordered speech or speech in background noise) or for generating listener intelligibility measures in clinical disciplines such as speech-language pathology or audiology.
+This is useful in speech perception research, such as studies that examine listener understanding of disordered speech or speech in background noise.
 The program uses a flexible number of rules that determine whether a response set of words (i.e., listener transcripts) match a target set of words (i.e., speech corpus).
 At the most basic level, Autoscore scores words in the listener transcript as correct if they match the words in the target phrase exactly (regardless of word order).
 Additional individual scoring rules can be applied or removed, depending on the needs of researcher and the scoring rules of the research lab.

 Step 1: Select/Remove Scoring Rules